 There are many options and styles available to the homeowner.
 Depending on the route you take, a structural engineer may be involved minimally or heavy duty.

-Prefabricated structures are typically “ready to go” and would not require a structural engineer to perform structural analysis or load calculations unless the homeowner planned to install materials beyond what the prefabricated structure plan entailed.
+Prefabricated structures are typically “ready to go” and would not require a residential structural engineer to perform structural analysis or load calculations unless the homeowner planned to install materials beyond what the prefabricated structure plan entailed.

 These additional options may include granite countertops, hardwoods, or something like an aquarium which were not taken into consideration initially.
 However, you would need a structural engineer to develop a foundation plan.